gbrdead/slop/LLMs.md

 Pretty much nobody denies the existence of the AI bubble.
 But some claim that this time it is different (yeah, it always is).
 The bubble will not pop because the extraordinary expectations will, in fact, materialize!
 The AI companies are burning through investors' money like ~~there is no tomorrow~~ LLMs will soon become AGI and will let said investors rule the world.

 If I am certain in one of the claims made in this document, this is the one: **LLMs will not become AGI**.
 AGI is certainly possible - after all, our brains are made of ordinary atoms.
 But the limits of the LLMs have been reached.
-They can only go down the slippery slop(e).
+They can only go down the slippery slop(e) from here on.

 Many people cannot find jobs now not because no employer needs them but because said employers naively believe that they will not need them.
 Some employers hold back projects, others double down on LLMs and introduce problems that will be harder and more expensive to fix later.